xtompie/dx/README.md

 <span todo-item-text>Take out the trash</span>
 ```

-Alternatively, the state stored in HTMLElement.dataset
+Or state stored in HTMLElement.dataset

 ### 2. Event attibutes